Chafer grub on the move in Broxbourne, Hertfordshire

 Some species of chafer grub eat the roots of grasses and other plants.
 Evidence of their activities can be seen in a number of ways:

 UNFORTUNATELY THE PRODUCT USED TO CONTROL CHAFER GRUBS HAS BEEN WITHDRAWN AND NO ALTERNATIVE ESTABLISHED.
-WE APOLOGIES FOR ANY INCONVENIENCE.
+WE APOLOGISE FOR ANY INCONVENIENCE.

 Back to Blog listings